epsrc-abcd/abcd-website/event/README.md

 * Presentations should take the form of demos (running applications, type systems, IDE plug-ins, ...)
 * What did the session type "world view" bring to the problem?
-* Discuss what was easy, what was hard

 Idea #3 (somewhere between #1 and #2)
 ------